different-ai/file-organizer-2000/README.md

 ### A) Auto-Organize with the AI Inbox

-Simply move any of your files to the "Inbox" folder and the plugin will automatically move it to the most likely folder.
+Simply move any of your files to the "Inbox" folder and the plugin will automatically move it to the folder it belongs.

 Place your unorganized files into `_FileOrganizer2000/Inbox`